lbr88/bazarr_autotranslate/README.md

 - Automatically scans movies and series for missing subtitles.
 - Checks if existing subtitles can be translated into the missing language.
 - Queues translation requests using Bazarr API.
+- **Concurrent scanning and processing**: Scanner runs independently from translation workers, allowing new items to be detected while processing continues.
+- **Priority queue for new items**: Newly added content is prioritized and translated first, so users don't wait through the entire backlog.
 - Configurable scanning intervals and worker concurrency.
 - Logs actions and errors for easier monitoring.